It is a specialist insurance policy that covers the cost of replacing or repairing your phone if it is lost, damaged, or stolen.

 Home insurance: Your contents insurance may cover your personal possessions away from your home.
 However, you may pay a higher excess if you claim, and claims may increase your premium.

-Self insurance: You could put money away in a savings account each month, to cover the cost of your mobile if you need to repair or replace it.
+Self insurance: You could put money in a savings account each month, to cover the cost of repairing or replacing your mobile.
 Pick an account that gives you easy access to your money, and consider the risk that your phone could get damaged before you have enough money saved to replace it.

 You can use our comparison to find mobile phone insurance deals, or read more about other ways to protect your mobile phone here.